000xs/thundercloud-auth/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-(Note: LICENSE.md does not exist, but it's good practice to mention it).
+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.